Khoavo26042004/AlumnusScoresManagerment/README.md

 #Alumnus Scores Managerment
-  This project will help you built a scores manager system.<space><space>
+ <space> This project will help you built a scores manager system.<space>
 #IDE used:
   netbeans 8.2
 #JAR Dependencies: